gauravjot/graphite-md-server/content/writing_first_doc.md

 ---
 title: Writing your First Doc
-date: 2024-04-03
 description: Let's get you started with writing your first doc!
 This page will help you understand the layout and adding content such as images, links, and codeblocks to your docs.
-next: deploying_planum/static.md
+next: configuration/index.md
 prev: getting_started.md
 ---

-If you are unsure about where to make your file or how to name one, check the [Getting Started](/Getting_Started.html#creating-docs-and-folders) page first.
+If you are unsure about where to make your file or how to name one, check the [Getting Started](/getting_started.html#creating-docs-and-folders) page first.

 ## Layout